n6ai/minze/docs/integrations/unocss.md

 If you used the [CLI method](/guide/installation#cli) to install Minze you can extend your environment with UnoCSS quite quickly by adding `unocss` npm package.

-> The following guide is based on a fresh Minze CLI installation of the `vite` template.
+> The following guide is based on a fresh Minze CLI installation.

 1. Install `unocss` npm package.